I'm Honey!

 Passing Down Traditions from Generation to Generation

 How to pass down traditions from generation to generation is up to us, darling.
-We are the glue that holds the family together and we also hold all the combinations to our family’s past.
+We are the glue that holds the family together, and we also hold all the combinations to our family’s past.
 We are the storytellers and teachers who can present vivid stories of our past and teach our grandchildren the importance of family traditions.
-We are GRANDmothers or the GRANDwomen of families.
+That’s why we are named the GRANDmothers of our families.

 Many of our grandchildren have no idea of what a multigenerational family lifestyle looks or feels like.
 But, they are aware they are missing out on consistent bonding with their grandparents, aunties, and uncles, and cousins, and the large family gatherings around the holidays and birthday celebrations and family discussions.
 They hear their parents discussing their personal unhappiness when they are unable to attend a family event because of the miles that separate today’s family.